robintosundin/fedora/README.md

 # fedora
-The general configuration and tweaks for my Fedora34 Workstation
+Personal configuration and tweaks for workstation.

+## Todo
+* Write script to automate setup on fresh install.